Lightning-AI/litgpt/tutorials/prepare_dataset.md

 > [!IMPORTANT]
 > By default, the maximum sequence length is obtained from the model configuration file.
 In case you run into out-of-memory errors, especially in the cases of LIMA and Dolly,
-> you can try to lower the context length by setting the `--train.max_seq_length` parameter, for example, `python litgpt/finetune/lora.py --train.max_seq_length 256`.
+> you can try to lower the context length by setting the `--train.max_seq_length` parameter, for example, `litgpt finetune lora --train.max_seq_length 256`.
 For more information on truncating datasets, see the *Truncating datasets* section in the Alpaca section near the top of this article.

 &nbsp;